practicalli/clojure/simple-projects/random-clojure-function.md

 Use an anonymous function to convert the arguments to symbols and retrieve the list of public functions from each namespace.
 This saves mapping over the arguments twice.

-`mapcat` the function-list function over all the namepaces, converting each namespace to a symbol.
+`mapcat` the function-list function over all the namespaces, converting each namespace to a symbol.

 ```clojure
 (mapcat #(function-list (symbol %)) args)
 ```

 Update the main function with an if statement.
-Use `seq` as the condition to test if a sequence (the argument vector) has any elements (namepaces to use).
+Use `seq` as the condition to test if a sequence (the argument vector) has any elements (namespaces to use).

 If there are arguments, then get the functions for the specific namespaces.